merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 <span class="extra-info-header">Collection mode</span>

 If there are no clusterings available in your profile database `anvi-interactive` will complain about the fact that it can't visualize your profile.
 But if you have an anvi'o collection stored in your profile database, you can run the interactive interface in **collection mode**.
-If you are not sure whether you have a collection or not, you can see all available collections using this command:
+If you are not sure whether you have a collection or not, you can see all available collections using the program {% include PROGRAM name="anvi-script-get-collection-info" %}:

 ``` bash
 $ anvi-script-get-collection-info -p SAMPLES-MERGED/PROFILE.db -c contigs.db --list-collections